 - Divestment from any holdings in fossil fuel companies.

 - Uphold indigenous rights, DEIJ principles, and the UN Sustainable Development Goals.

 Fossil Divestment is an Essential Element for Solving Climate

 While the C+PIA targets go far beyond clean energy, full divestment from fossil is one key requirement for C+PIA members who control investments.
-Fossil fuels continue to () due to other forms of air pollution.
+Fossil fuels continue to kill over 8 million people every year (about 1 in 5 global deaths) due to other forms of air pollution.
 According to all credible scientific modeling, the world must stop using nearly all fossil fuels to reverse climate change — yet fossil fuel companies continue to lobby governments and fund misinformation campaigns that subvert necessary climate policies.